-I have acted as counsel to Aethlon Medical, Inc., a Nevada corporation (the "Company"), in connection with the Company's registration statement on Form S-1 (the "Registration Statement"), filed with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Securities Act"), relating to the issuance and sale of 4,777,070 shares of common stock of the Company, par value \$0.001 per share (the "Shares") and 4,777,070 warrants to purchase common stock of the Company issuable from time to time upon exercise of the Warrants (the Warrant Shares"); and any pre-funded warrants to purchase shares (the "Pre-funded Warrants") and any shares issuable upon exercise of the Pre-funded Warrants (the Securities"), issued by the Company.
-The Securities are to be sold by Company pursuant to a Engagement Agreement (the "Engagement Agreement") entered into by and between the Company and H.C.
+I have acted as counsel to Aethlon Medical, Inc., a Nevada corporation (the 'Company''), in connection with the Company's registration statement on Form S-1, as amended (the 'Registration Statement''), filed with the Securities and Exchange Commission (the 'Commission'') under the Securities Act of 1933, as amended (the 'Securities Act'), relating to the issuance and sale of 4,777,070 shares of common stock of the Company, par value \$0.001 per share (the Shares'') and 4,777,070 warrants to purchase common stock (the ''Warrants'') and the shares of common stock of the Company issuable from time to time upon exercise of the Warrants (the Warrant Shares''); and any pre-funded warrants to purchase shares (the ''Pre-funded Warrants'') and any shares issuable upon exercise of the Pre-funded Warrants (the 'Pre-funded Warrant Shares''); the Shares, Warrants Shares, Pre-funded Warrants and Pre-funded Warrant Shares are collectively referred to herein as the "Securities''), issued by the Company.
+The Securities are to be sold by Company pursuant to a Engagement Agreement (the 'Hargement Agreement'') entered into by and between the Company and H.C.
 Wainwright & Co., LLC the form of which is to be filed as Exhibit 1.1 to the Registration Statement.
-The Company is also registering warrants to purchase shares of common stock of the Company to be issued to the placement agent as additional compensation pursuant to the Engagement Agreement (the "Placement Agent's Warrant"), as well as the shares of Common Stock issuable upon exercise of the Placement Agent's Warrant"), as well as the shares of Common Stock issuable upon exercise of the Placement Agent's Warrant").
+The Company is also registering warrants to purchase shares of common stock of the Company to be issued to the placement agent as additional compensation pursuant to the Engagement Agreement (the 'Placement Agent's Warrant''), as well as the shares of Common Stock issuable upon exercise of the Placement Agent's Warrant (the ''Placement Agent's Warrant'), as well as the shares of Common Stock issuable upon exercise of the Placement Agent's Warrant (the ''Placement Agent's Warrant Shares'').